SolarLune/paths/readme.md

         "xxxxxxxxxx",
     }

-    secondMap := paths.NewGridFromStringArray(layout)
+    secondMap := paths.NewGridFromStringArrays(layout)

     // After creating the Grid, you can edit it using the Grid's functions.
+Note that here, we're using 'x'
-    // Note that here, we're using 'x' to get the rune for the lowercase x character, not a string ("x"). for _, cell := range secondMap.GetCellsByCharacter('x') {
+    // to get Cells that have the rune for the lowercase x character 'x', not the string "x". for _, cell := range secondMap.GetCellsByRune('x') {
         cell.Walkable = false
     }

-    for _, goop := range secondMap.GetCellsByCharacter('g') {
+    for _, goop := range secondMap.GetCellsByRune('g') {
         goop.Cost = 5
     }